NIKL-Team-BC/NIKL-KLUE/README.md

 wic : https://drive.google.com/drive/folders/1Jj-AgW7w608gwwrBFUujiv104huK3zLl?usp=sharing

 ## Docker inference
-If you have a gpu, run it on a gpu-inference branch
+If you have a gpu, run it on a gpu-inference branch and see the branch gpu-inference readme
 1. make docker image
 docker build -t inference-docker -f Dockerfile .
 2. run docker container